04mscott/04mscott.github.io/README.md

   - Communicated with guests to ensure safety and positive experiences.

 ### Kumon

-Urbana, MD  |    August 2017 – April 2018
++ Volunteer Tutor  |  Urbana, MD  |  August 2017 – April 2018
-+ Volunteer Tutor
   - Tutored young students on math and reading fundamentals.
   - Graded assignments and organized educational materials.
   - Collaborated with colleagues to develop individualized teaching strategies.